Coderbeep/obsidian-docs/en/How to/Format your notes.md

 :----------------|-------------:|:-------------:
 because of the `:` | these will be justified |this is centered

-If you put links in tables, they will work, but if you use [[Aliases|aliases]], the pipe must be escaped with a `\` to prevent it being read as a table element.
+If you put links in tables, they will work, but if you use [[en/Linking notes and files/Aliases|aliases]], the pipe must be escaped with a `\` to prevent it being read as a table element.

 ```md
 First Header | Second Header